scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 4.2.1 Verifying Use Cases

-1. Launch the rocket This use case is verified if project stakeholders are able to launch the rocket safely through manual ignition.
+1. Launching the rocket: This use case is verified if project stakeholders are able to launch the rocket safely through manual ignition.
-2. Transportation of Rocket This use case is verified if the rocket is able to be transported from one location to another safely.
-Any stakeholder should be able to transport the rocket with relative ease unless the rocket is in a state of being susceptible to ignition, in which case a professional or experienced stakeholder can transport the rocket safely
+2. Transportation of Rocket: This use case is verified if the rocket is able to be transported from one location to another safely.
+Any stakeholder should be able to transport the rocket with relative ease unless the rocket is in a state of being susceptible to ignition, in which case a professional or experienced stakeholder can transport the rocket safely.
-3. Assembly of Rocket This use case is verified if the rocket is able to be assembled within 15 minutes.
+3. Assembly of Rocket: This use case is verified if the rocket is able to be assembled within 15 minutes.
 4. Disassembly of Rocket This use case is verified if components of the rocket are able to be removed in order to be replaced.
-5. Reading of Flight Data This use case is verified if the rocket successfully transmits critical telemetry data to the base station during launch and its flight to enable project stakeholders to monitor the flight.
+5. Reading of Flight Data: This use case is verified if the rocket successfully transmits critical telemetry data to the base station during launch and its flight to enable project stakeholders to monitor the flight.
-6. Analysis of Flight Data This use case is verified if the broadcast telemetry data is recorded and stored in a way that enables the project stakeholders to analyse the flight.
+6. Analysis of Flight Data: This use case is verified if the broadcast telemetry data is recorded and stored in a way that enables the project stakeholders to analyse the flight.

 #### 4.2.2 Verifying Requirements

-1. Rocket is safe to transport This requirement is verified if the rocket can be held and taken from one location to another with full assurance that it is of no danger to any person or property.
+1. Rocket is safe to transport: This requirement is verified if the rocket can be held and taken from one location to another with full assurance that it is of no danger to any person or property.
 The only exception to where it should not be safe to transport is during launch.
-2. Rocket is re-usable Reusability of the rocket is verified if the rocket does not sustain significant physical damage after a flight, and that a recovery system in the form of a parachute or streamer
+2. Rocket is re-usable: Reusability of the rocket is verified if the rocket does not sustain significant physical damage after a flight, and that a recovery system in the form of a parachute or streamer
    \[2] is implemented to ensure this.

-3. System enables the conduction of post-flight analysis This requirement is verified if the system has a way of sensing, recording and broadcasting telemetry data during launch and flight.
+3. System enables post-flight analysis: This requirement is verified if the system has a way of sensing, recording and broadcasting telemetry data during launch and flight.
 The system should log this data to both an on-board SD card, and the base station.
 The verification of this requirement will fail if **both** of the platforms logged to by the rocket (on-board SD card and base station) cannot display the logged data due to some failure.
-4. Rocket is tunable for optimisation **TODO:**
+4. Rocket is tunable for optimisation: This will be verified provided an   interface exists in which the user can modify the flight parameters while out in the field.
-5. Rocket can be assembled and launched within 15 minutes after flashing This requirement is verified if the assembly process of the rocket takes no longer than 15 minutes.
+5. Rocket can be launched 15 minutes after flashing:
+   This requirement is verified if the assembly process of the rocket takes no longer than 15 minutes.
-6. Rocket consists of a single kit This requirement is verified if all components required to assemble the rocket are small enough to fit into a suitable sized container.
+6. Rocket consists of a single kit: This requirement is verified if all components required to assemble the rocket are small enough to fit into a suitable sized container.

 ***Hardware Requirements***

-1. Withstanding Significant Acceleration - The rocket and its components must be able to withstand at least 20ms<sup>-2</sup> of acceleration during its flight in order for this requirement to be verified.
+1. Withstanding significant acceleration: The rocket and its components must be able to withstand at least 20ms<sup>-2</sup> of acceleration during its flight in order for this requirement to be verified.
 If components are unintentionally separated from the rocket, or is